Lechon Asado

 • Fix it and forget it.
 After marinating, the pork shoulder is slowly roasted to fall-apart tender perfection.
 Your only job is basting the meat occasionally during the process.

 • Failproof.
-The traditional marinade/slow-roasting cooking method yields flavorful, melt-in-your-mouth meat encased in golden-brown crispy skin no matter what.
+The traditional marinade/slow-roasting cooking method yields flavorful, melt-in-your-mouth meat encased in golden-brown crispy skin, no matter what.

-Ingredients needed
+Key Ingredients

 • Pork shoulder.
 Look for well-marbled bone-in pork shoulder or pork butt for the most flavorful and juicy results.
 I prefer getting my pork from a butcher, but these days, most grocery stores stock this.